ETCLabs/sACN/README.md

 in the entertainment industry for real-time control of entertainment technology, especially lighting fixtures.

-This repository contains a C-language library for communicating via sACN.
+This repository contains a C-language library and a C++ wrapper library for communicating via sACN.

-**NOTE**: This open-source implementation is still early in development, and currently only receiving sACN is implemented.
+**NOTE**: This open-source implementation is still in development.
+The merge receiver, source, and source detector have not been implemented yet.

 ## Building